-- access to relevant data on persistency and treatments, such as access to electronic health records and public data; - expertise in patient journey, clinical practice, and chronic disease management, health economics and outcomes research and health technology assessment within relevant disease areas.
+- Access to relevant data on persistency and treatments, such as access to electronic health records and public data - Expertise in patient journey, clinical practice, chronic disease management within relevant disease areas

 At the second stage, the consortium selected at the first stage and the predefined industry consortium and contributing partner(s) will form the full consortium.
 The full consortium will develop the full proposal in partnership, including the overall structure of the work plan and the work packages, based upon the short proposal selected at the first stage.